drensin/Remixatron/Web UI/README.md

 **NOTE:**  This program uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) - a more performant fork of youtube-dl, which is updated A LOT.
 I strongly reccommend that you periodically make sure that you have the latest and greatest yt-dlp installed before launching the server each time.

+# Running from a Prebuilt Docker Conatiner

+Managing python dependencies is a pain, so I built a public Remixatron container.
+If you're comfortable running docker, then you can just run this command:

+    docker run -p 8000:8000 drensin/remixatron:latest

-# Docker Installation
+# Building Your Own Docker Image

-Alternatively, a dockerfile is provided.
+Alternatively, a dockerfile is provided in case you want to build your own.

 ## Instalation
     docker build -t remixatron -f dockerfile .